Are Bacopa Deer Resistant?

 Bacopa is a trailing ornamental ground cover plant that does well in many garden conditions.
 The plant is known to be deer resistant, so you need not worry about deer eating your bacopa.
 Deer prefer lush greens and high protein crops like peas, soybeans, turnips, alfalfa and corn.
 They will also chomp on fruit, nuts and seeds as well as the bark of trees like maples, aspens and dogwoods.

-However, extreme conditions can sometimes lead deer to eat things they would not normally nibble on.
+However, extreme conditions can sometimes lead deer to eat things they normally ignore.
 If you do find that deer are drawn to your bacopa, your best bet is to deter deer from your garden or create barriers that will keep the deer out of your bacopa.
 Bacopa is also rabbit resistant.

 three-deer-grazing-in-backyard.jpg